f5devcentral/f5-academy/docs/class1/lab1.rst

    .. note::
       *Path/URL matching is case-sensitive.
 Make sure the exact case format is used as listed.
-      Copy and paste the following Path/URI to ensure case matching.*
+      Copy and paste the following Path/URI to ensure matching.*

    ``http://<namespace>.lab-sec.f5demos.com/api/CatLookup/GetByAge?age=five``